Vietnam.vn - Nền tảng quảng bá Việt Nam

 Professor Nguyen Nhat Nguyen.

-Now, as a lecturer at the Rouen Business School, part of the University of Rouen Normandie, what he is concerned about goes beyond the desire to assert himself, but the question: How to fill the gap in understanding about Vietnam in Western academia?
+Now, as a lecturer at the Rouen Business School, part of the University of Rouen Normandie, his concern goes beyond the desire to assert himself, but rather the question: How to fill the gap in understanding in Western academia about Vietnam?
 “Vietnamese people must be the ones to tell the story of Vietnam.
-No one understands and conveys the values of Vietnam better than we do,” he said, further confiding what he has always been concerned about, that Vietnam is not a copy of any model, but has its own values and identity, and he wants Western friends to truly understand that.
+No one understands and conveys the values of Vietnam better than we do,” he said, further revealing what he has always been concerned about, that Vietnam is not a copy of any model, but has its own values and identity, and he wants Western friends to truly understand that.

 From the lecture hall to research, he has chosen to pursue a strategic approach to culture and national branding, nurturing the desire to “package” the Vietnamese national brand – from cuisine, costumes, culture to language – to introduce to the world.
-“In addition, I always try to create conditions for Vietnamese students to study high-quality programs in France,” he said, adding that he also participated in the review of France’s prestigious Eiffel scholarship, creating opportunities for Vietnamese students who do not have economic conditions but are passionate about scientific research.
+“In addition, I always try to create conditions for Vietnamese students to study high-quality programs in France,” he said, adding that he also participated in the review of the prestigious Eiffel scholarship in France, creating opportunities for Vietnamese students who do not have economic conditions but are passionate about scientific research.

 Enhancing the status of the Vietnamese community in both "quantity" and "quality"

 If Professor Nguyen Nhat Nguyen's journey was like a seed of Vietnamese knowledge sprouting in France, then in Japan, those seeds have been nurtured for many years, creating a widespread Vietnamese community ecosystem.
-Arriving in Japan in 2010, Dr. Nguyen Hong Son has witnessed the growth of the Vietnamese community, from individual groups to the second largest foreign community in Japan with about 600,000 people as it is today.
+Arriving in Japan in 2010, Dr. Nguyen Hong Son has witnessed the growth of the Vietnamese community step by step, from being a single group to the second largest foreign community in Japan with about 600,000 people as it is today.

 Anh_3_Son-1756690948240.JPG